A geometric characterization of planar Sobolev extension domains: Proof of sufficiency

-The proof of Proposition \ref{prop:Jordancase} is given in three steps.
+The proof of Theorem \ref{prop:Jordancase} is given in several steps.
 In the first step, in the following subsection, we show that \eqref{eq:condition} also holds for initial arcs of hyperbolic rays $\Gamma\subset \widetilde \Omega,$ up to a multiplicative constant.
-In the second subsection we then assign a Whitney square of the domain $\Omega$ to each such Whitney square $\wz Q$ of its complementary domain $\wz\Omega$ that satisfies $\ell(\wz Q)\le 3\diam(\Omega).$ In the third subsection we use the relation between the Whitney squares to construct our extension operator.
+In the second subsection we introduce shadows of sets and use them to assign a collection of Whitney squares of the domain $\Omega$ to each such Whitney square $\wz Q$ of its complementary domain $\wz\Omega$ that satisfies $\ell(\wz Q)\le 3\diam(\Omega).$ In the third subsection we use these Whitney squares to construct our extension operator.
+The fourth subsection gives a basic estimate that we will use to control the extension, the fifth subsection deals with the construction of additional intermediate squares and estimates for them and the sixth one completes the proof.